The Intentional Marriage – 4 Ways to Work through Early Marriage Kinks

 Everything good in a relationship is a result of ‘stay’.
 You cannot resolve, grow, connect or learn when you run away or avoid the challenging things.
 Iron sharpens iron because of close proximity.

-The thing about positive change and growth is that it’s intentional.
 A new thinking pattern does not just fall on you.
 You work at it.
 And you get to work at it in rough heated times.

-3. Accept your pace.
+3. Accept your pace

 Comparison is a bad thing, especially in marriage.